HenrikWM/NNUG_GWAB2014/ASSIGNMENTS.md

 	java -version

-> If Java is not installed, try running "sudo apt-get update" again and then try installing Java JRE 7
+> If Java was not installed, try running "sudo apt-get update" again and then try installing Java JRE 7

 ### Install elasticsearch

 Now we are ready to install elasticsearch on our Ubuntu VM.
-Run the following commands in PuTTY:
+Run the following commands in `PuTTY`:

 	# Download elasticsearch for Debian
 	curl -s https://download.elasticsearch.org/elasticsearch/elasticsearch/elasticsearch-1.0.0.deb -o elasticsearch-1.0.0.deb